kaslusimoes/MSc-Thesis/source/33_mfantiferromagnetic.md

 where $c_N$ is a collection of the constants and $f(M) = - \frac12 M^2 + \frac{1}{\beta J} \log \cosh (\beta J M + \beta h)$ can be associated to the free energy of the model.

 We expect $N$ to be large, so we expand $f(M)$ around its maximum $M^*$ to obtain a good approximation of the integral.
 This is known as Laplace's method.

 Differentiating $f$ with respect to $M$ and finding the maximum, one obtains the known relation of Curie-Weiss:

 $$ M^* = \tanh [\beta J M^* + \beta h)] $$ {#eq:curieweiss}

-\newpage

 Back to the partition function in [@eq:partitionising2], we approximate the integral and obtain the free energy of the model, $-f(M^*)$: